amiraliemami/pyspectro/README.md

 standard_demo()
 ```

-spectrum smoothing
+### spectrum smoothing
-IN:  y     array of intensities
-     p     parameter, standard deviation for gauss and number of pixels to each side for boxcar
-OUT: smoothed ys

 ```
 gaussian(y,p)
 boxcar(y,p)
 ```
+inputs

+- y     array of intensities
+- p     parameter, standard deviation for gauss and number of pixels to each side for boxcar

+returns

+- smoothed ys

+### capture spectrum
+```
+capture(n = 1, int_secs = 0.5, smoother = None, p = 1, sub = [], div = [])
+```

+Parameters

-IN: n          number of frames to average, default 1 frame
+- n          number of frames to average, default 1 frame
-    int_secs   integration time per frame
+- int_secs   integration time (in seconds) per frame
-    smoother   either 'boxcar', 'gaussian', or None.
+- smoother   either 'boxcar', 'gaussian', or None.
 Default = None
-    p          parameter for smoother, i.e. number of boxcar frames to each side, or tau if gaussian.
+- p          parameter for smoother, i.e. number of boxcar frames to each side, or tau if gaussian.
 Default = 1
-    sub        frame as array length same as y to be taken off captured frame (as dark)
+- sub        frame as array length same as y to be taken off captured frame (as dark)
-    div        frame to divide by (as calibration)
+- div        frame to divide by (as calibration)
 !!
 Note that this frame must have been captured at same integration time and number of frame averages !!

+Returns

-OUT: result    array of spectrum values
+- result    array of spectrum values

+### easy save to file
 ```
-capture(n = 1, int_secs = 0.5, smoother = None, p = 1, sub = [], div = [])
-```

-save to file
-```
 saveit(y, 'name_no_extention')
 ```

+### easy demo plot

-plot, takes in dark-subbed y and standard and shows three graphs: raw y, y/standard, smoothed y/standard
+takes in dark-subbed y and standard and shows three graphs: raw y, y/standard, smoothed y/standard
 ```
 plot_demo(y, standard, smoother = 'boxcar', p = 10)
 ```